Twisted Quasimaps and Symplectic Duality for Hypertoric Spaces: Introduction

 \subsection{Acknowledgements}

 The first named author thanks Roman Bezrukavnikov and Andrei Negut for insights arising from old and new joint projects, Conan Leung and Du Pei for helpful comments and Ben Webster for explanations of Koszul duality for hypertoric varieties.
+Research of first named author was supported by a CUHK Start-up grant (project code : 4937006) and the starting grant of A. S. at Institut for Matematik, Aarhus Universitet.
 The second named author would like to thank Ludmil Katzarkov and Vladimir Baranovsky, for valuable conversations on geometric quantization.
 A. S. is further grateful to Sheldon Katz, Alina Marian and Martijn Kool who suggested the problem of counting stable flag shaves with support on curves (analog of twisted quiver sheaves discussed in the current article), while discussing earlier work of A. S. on higher rank flag sheaf invariants on surfaces, and their relation to Vafa-Witten theory.
-Research of first named author was supported by the starting grant of A. S. at Institut for Matematik, Aarhus Universitet.
 Research of A. S. was further partially supported by NSF DMS-1607871, NSF DMS-1306313, Simons 38558, and Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 No 14.641.31.0001.
 A.S, would like to sincerely thank Center for Mathematical Sciences and Applications at Harvard University, as well as the Aarhus University department of mathematics, and the Laboratory of Mirror Symmetry in Higher School of Economics, Russian federation, for their support.
 S.-T. Y. was partially supported by NSF DMS-0804454, NSF PHY-1306313, and Simons 38558.